Here’s what it really takes to become wealthy and financially successful.

 Did you know your circumstances only account for about 10% of the influences that determine how you’ll react or feel about a situation you find yourself in?

 You control it.
 You decide how you feel, how you react, and how you respond.
-That gives you a lot of power in deciding how your life goes.

 People who are successful think positively.
 They reframe negative situations.
 When something “bad” happens to them, they tend to choose to respond in a positive and productive way rather than in a negative or self-defeating way.

-This isn’t just a platitude; optimism really does seem to play a role in the success of entrepreneurs, leaders, and wealthy individuals.
-Check out some of these articles on the subject:
+This isn’t just a platitude.
+Optimism really does seem to play a role in the success of entrepreneurs, leaders, and wealthy individuals.

 - CNBC explains why you should be optimistic if you want to be successful.